dgamboa/web-sprint-challenge-advanced-web-applications/README.md

 * [x] Open the assignment in Canvas and following along with the attached document [here.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374).
 * [x] Follow instructions to set up Codegrade's Webhook and Deploy Key, making sure your deployment is set to your `<firstName-lastName>`.
 * [x] Push your first commit: `git commit --allow-empty -m "first commit" && git push`
-* [x] Check to see that Codegrade has accepted your git submssion.
+* [x] Check to see that Codegrade has accepted your git submission.

 ### Task 3: Project Requirements